 Exposure: Full sun

-Direct sow starting in late June, once the soil has really warmed up.
+Direct sow starting in late spring, once the soil has really warmed up.
 Okra seeds can also be started in peat pots or soil blocks, and will benefit from the extra heat of a greenhouse or cold frame.
 Optimal soil temperature: 24-32°C (75-90°F).
 Damping off and seed decay are more likely in soil below 21°C (70°F).

 Buy new seeds each year, and speed up the typically slow germination process by soaking seeds overnight in tepid water.
 Sow seeds 1cm (½”) deep.
 Thin to 30-45cm (12-18″) apart in rows 60-90cm (24-36″) apart.